abhilash04/abhilash04/README.md

 ## 👨‍💻 About Me

 * 💻 Passionate about building web applications
-* 🌱 Currently learning Backend & Cloud technologies
+* 🌱 Currently working as a Software Engineer
-* ⚡ Interested in Full Stack Development
+* ⚡ Interested in Java Developer
 * 🎯 Goal: Become a strong Software Engineer

 ## 🛠️ Skills